Martin Karplus: Early life

-Martin Karplus was born in Vienna, Austria.
+Martin Karplus was born on March 15, 1930, in Vienna, Austria.
 He was a child when his family fled from the Nazi-occupation in Austria a few days after the Anschluss in March 1938, spending several months in Zürich, Switzerland and La Baule, France before immigrating to the United States.
 Prior to their immigration to the United States, the family was known for being "an intellectual and successful secular Jewish family" in Vienna.
-His grandfather, Johann Paul Karplus (1866-1936) was a highly acclaimed professor of psychiatry at the University of Vienna.
+His grandfather, Johann Paul Karplus (1866–1936) was a highly acclaimed professor of psychiatry at the University of Vienna.
 His great-aunt, Eugenie Goldstern, was an ethnologist who was killed during the Holocaust.
-He is the nephew, by marriage, of the sociologist, philosopher and musicologist Theodor W. Adorno and grandnephew of the physicist Robert von Lieben.
+He was the nephew, by marriage, of the sociologist, philosopher and musicologist Theodor W. Adorno and grandnephew of the physicist Robert von Lieben.
 His brother, Robert Karplus, was an internationally recognized physicist and educator at University of California, Berkeley.
-Continuing with the academic family theme, his nephew, Andrew Karplus, is a highly respected biochemistry and biophysics professor at Oregon State University.
+Continuing with the academic family theme, his nephew, Andrew Karplus, is a biochemistry and biophysics professor at Oregon State University.

 Education

-After earning an AB degree from Harvard College in 1951, Karplus pursued graduate studies at the California Institute of Technology.
+After earning an AB degree in Chemistry and Physics from Harvard College in 1951, Karplus pursued graduate studies at the California Institute of Technology.
 He completed his PhD in 1953 under Nobel laureate Linus Pauling.
 According to Pauling, Karplus "was [his] most brilliant student."
 He was an NSF Postdoctoral Fellow at the University of Oxford (1953–55) where he worked with Charles Coulson.

 Teaching career

-Karplus taught at the University of Illinois at Urbana–Champaign (1955–60) and then Columbia University (1960–65) before moving to chemistry faculty at Harvard in 1966.
+Karplus taught at the University of Illinois at Urbana–Champaign (1955–60) and then Columbia University (1960–65) before moving to join the Chemistry Department faculty at Harvard in 1966.

 He was a professor at the Louis Pasteur University in 1996 where he established a research group in Strasbourg, France, after two sabbatical visits between 1992 and 1995 in the NMR laboratory of Jean-François Lefèvre.
 He has supervised more than 200 graduate students and postdoctoral researchers over his career since 1955.

+Personal life and death

+Karplus was married to Marci and had three children.
+He died at his home in Cambridge, Massachusetts, on December 28, 2024, at the age of 94.